Optimally fast incremental Manhattan plane embedding and planar tight span construction: Manhattan plane embedding

 \section{Manhattan plane embedding}

-By injectivity, if a metric space can be embedded isometrically into the Manhattan plane, then so can its tight span.
+If a metric space can be embedded isometrically into the Manhattan plane, then so can its tight span.
 Therefore, we can find Manhattan plane embeddings by using the algorithm of the previous section to find a planar tight span of the given metric space, and using the structure of the tight span to determine its possible Manhattan plane embeddings.

-We remark that, for metrics that can be embedded into the Manhattan plane, the constant factors in the analysis of Theorem~\ref{thm:incremental-planar-tight-span} can be significantly tightened: the interior local minima of distance on the path connecting each new part of the tight span to the previously constructed part must each be sites, so if the algorithm creates $k$ new rectangles then it removes $k-1$ sites from the boundary of the tight span.
+We remark that, for metrics that can be embedded into the Manhattan plane, the constant factors in the analysis of Theorem~\ref{thm:incremental-size-bound} can be significantly tightened: the interior local minima of distance on the path connecting each new part of the tight span to the previously constructed part must each be sites, so if the algorithm creates $k$ new rectangles then it removes $k-1$ sites from the boundary of the tight span.
 The first rectangle cannot be created until there are four sites, and (if any rectangles are created) at least four sites remain on the boundary at the end of the algorithm.
 Thus, in this case, the total number of rectangles formed for a metric space with $n$ sites is at most $2n-7$.
 This bound is tight: there exist metric spaces formed by points in the Manhattan plane, and insertion orderings for those points, that cause our algorithm to form $2n-7$ rectangles (Figure~\ref{fig:l1-many-rects}).

 We define a \emph{hinge} of a rectangular complex to be an articulation point of the complex that connects more than two blocks, or that connects exactly two blocks and has the additional property that neither of the two subcomplexes formed by cutting the complex at the articulation point has the structure of a path of bridges.